menu

 Researchers from Harvard’s Wyss Institute for Biologically Inspired Engineering developed a new bioprinting technique called SWIFT (Sacrificial Writing Into Functional Tissue), as its name suggests this technique enables bioprinting blood vessels on living tissues.
 In other words, it 3D prints vascular channels into living matrices composed of stem-cell-derived organ building blocks (OBBs).

-Rather than trying to 3D print an entire organ’s worth of cells, SWIFT focuses on only printing the vessels necessary to support a living tissue construct that contains large quantities of OBBs, which may ultimately be used therapeutically to repair and replace human organs with lab-grown versions containing patients’ own cells.
-In an experiment, organ-specific tissues that were printed with embedded vascular channels using SWIFT remained alive, while tissues grown without these channels experienced cell death within 12 hours.
+Rather than trying to 3D print an entire organ’s worth of cells, SWIFT focuses on only printing the vessels necessary to support a living tissue construct that contains large quantities of OBBs, which may ultimately be used therapeutically to repair and replace human organs with lab-grown versions containing patients’ cells.
+In an experiment, organ-specific tissues were printed with embedded vascular channels using SWIFT and remained alive, while tissues grown without these channels experienced cell death within twelve hours.

 bioprinting

-Organ-specific tissues that were printed with embedded vascular channels using SWIFT remained viable (right), while tissues grown without these channels experienced cell death within 12 hours (left).
+Organ-specific tissues printed with embedded vascular channels using SWIFT remained viable (right), while tissues grown without these channels experienced cell death within 12 hours (left).

-Another ethical difficulty is that it is impossible today to test the efficacy and safety of these treatments.
-After analyzing the different techniques used, we know that it is possible to develop functional organs that can replace human organs, but it is not yet possible to assess whether the patient’s body will accept the new tissue or the artificial organ.
-In addition to all of this, it is necessary to consider the legal regulations that must be put in place before these advances are made available to a wider audience.
+If we look instead at the main present and future concerns, in addition to the associated costs, as anticipated there is also an ethical debate about the consequences of personalized medicine and who will have access to it.
+Another difficulty from an ethical standpoint is that it is difficult to test the efficacy and safety of these treatments.
+After analyzing the different techniques used, we know that it would be possible to develop functional organs and tissues that can replace human ones, but it is not yet possible to assess whether or not the patient’s body will accept the new tissue or artificial organ.
+Not only that, we need to consider the regulations that need to be prepared from a legal standpoint before these advancements are made available to the general public.

 bioprinting